gregmeszaros/nfc-cold-wallet/README.md

 ## Some considerations before using NFC tags and choosing the right NFC
 - Memory size required?
-- Encryption - Choose a chip which allows encryption
+- Encryption - Choose a tag which allows encryption
-- Data retention - Standard chips can have a lifespan of 10-15 years, but special chips can have a lifespan of up to 200 years.
+- Data retention - Standard tags can have a lifespan of 10-15 years, but special tags can have a lifespan of up to 200 years.
-- Password lock - By default NFC chips are rewritable, but can be set also to read-only mode (after data is written), also password-lock mode can be used if the data needs to be changed again in the future.
+- Password lock - By default NFC tag are rewritable, but can be set also to read-only mode (after data is written), also password-lock mode can be used if the data needs to be changed again in the future.
-- Durability - NFC chips are waterproof, durable to heat, and shock resistant.
+- Durability - NFC tag are waterproof, durable to heat, and shock resistant.

 More details here: https://www.shopnfc.com/en/content/11-nfc-guide

-## NFC chips to use
+## NFC tags to use
 NXP NTAG216:
 - 924 bytes, organized in 231 pages of 4 byte per page.
 - 26 bytes reserved for manufacturer and configuration data